zurb/foundation-apps/README.md

-# Foundation 6 WIP
+# Foundation for Apps WIP

-Work in progress for Foundation 6!
+Work in progress for Foundation for Apps.
+At this time we will only be accepting issues and PRs from the core team, as we work toward an initial release.
+Thanks!

 ## Requirements